NazariyDA/Inkspire-store-Analysis/README.md

 -- ============================================
 -- Second CTE: Events
--- Builds a dataset of selected e-commerce events
+-- Built a dataset of selected e-commerce events
 -- linked to the same user_session_id key
 -- ============================================
 Events AS (
   SELECT
-    -- Converts microsecond timestamp to date
+    -- Converted microsecond timestamp to date
     DATE(TIMESTAMP_MICROS(event_timestamp)) AS event_date,

     -- Name of the event (purchase, add_to_cart, etc.)